Liyuan-Lin/Liyuan/_pages/talks.md

 author_profile: true
 ---

-- *Risk aggregation under dependence uncertainty and an order constraint.*, 2nd Waterloo Student Conference in Statistics, Actuarial Science and Finance, Online, Nov 5-6, 2021.
+- *Risk aggregation under dependence uncertainty and an order constraint*, 2nd Waterloo Student Conference in Statistics, Actuarial Science and Finance, Online, Nov 5-6, 2021.

 - *On VaR-ES distortion and its application in risk management*, The 7th FINACT-IRAN National Conference on Financial and Actuarial Mathematics, Online, Aug 10-12, 2021.